-All character data and the phylogeny analyzed here were published in Damian-Serrano et al. (2020).
+All character data and the phylogeny analyzed here were published in Damian-Serrano et al. (2021).
 Details on the specimen collection, microscopy, and measurements can be found in the aforementioned publication.
 To facilitate access, we re-included here the character definitions (SM15) and specimen list (SM16) in the Supporting Information.
-We log-transformed all the continuous characters that did not pass Shapiro-Wilks normality tests, and used the ultrametric constrained Bayesian time tree in all comparative analyses.
+In this dataset, multiple specimens of each species where measured when possible.
+For each specimen there was a single measurement taken of each character, giving a greater focus to capturing species and intraspecific specimen diversity than to capturing intra-individual variation.
+Since the goal of these morphological measurements was comparative and not diagnostic, taxon representativity is not as relevant.
+Moreover, desmoneme, rhopaloneme, and heteroneme sizes are extremely uniform in siphonophore tentilla.
+When a homologous nematocyst type had subspecialized into two forms or size classes (such as the isorhizas of cystonects, or the central v.s. edge cnidoband anisorhizas), only one class was consistently measured (the largest in the case of cystonect isorhizas, and the central ones in the case of cnidoband anisorhizas), since either class is homologous to the single class in other taxa.
+Due to the small intra-specific sample sizes, the normality of the measurement distributions within species could not be ascertained.
+We log-transformed all the continuous characters that did not pass Shapiro-Wilks normality tests across species, and used the ultrametric constrained Bayesian time tree in all comparative analyses.
+In the species measured for comparative analyses, between 3 and 11 specimens were typically measured (SM17) with the exception of Agalma clausi, Chuniphyes moserae, Forskalia formosa, F. tholoides, Kephyes ovata, Physonect sp., and Physophora gilmeri with one specimen, and Erenna sirena with two specimens.
+The number of specimens included per species was limited by specimen availability, since finding and collecting certain siphonophore species can be extremely challenging.
 Inapplicable characters were recorded as NA states, and species with states that could not be measured due to technical limitations were removed before the analyses.
-We used the feeding guild categories detailed in Damian-Serrano et al. (2020) with one modification: including all Forskalia spp. as generalists instead of as a single Forskalia species on the tree after a reinterpretation of the data in Purcell (1981).
+We used the feeding guild categories detailed in Damian-Serrano et al. (2021) with one modification: including all Forskalia spp. as generalists instead of as a single Forskalia species on the tree after a reinterpretation of the data in Purcell (1981).
 In order to characterize the evolutionary history of tentilla morphology, we fitted different models generating the observed data distribution given the phylogeny for each continuous character using the function fitContinuous in the R package geiger (Harmon et al. 2007).
 These models include a non-phylogenetic white-noise model (WN), a neutral divergence Brownian Motion model (BM), an early-burst decreasing rate model (EB), and an Ornstein-Uhlenbeck (OU) model with stabilizing selection around a fitted optimum trait value.
-In the same way as Damian-Serrano et al. (2020), we then ordered the models by increasing parametric complexity, and compared their corrected Akaike Information Criterion (AICc) scores (Sugiura 1978).
+In the same way as Damian-Serrano et al. (2021), we then ordered the models by increasing parametric complexity, and compared their corrected Akaike Information Criterion (AICc) scores (Sugiura 1978).
 We used the lowest (best) score with a delta of 2 to determine significance relative to the next simplest model (SM10).
 We calculated model adequacy scores using the R package arbutus (Pennell et al. 2015) (SM11), and calculated phylogenetic signals in each of the measured characters using Blomberg’s K (Blomberg et al. 2003) (SM10).
 To reconstruct the ancestral character states of nematocyst types and other categorical traits (character matrix available in Supplementary Information), we used stochastic character mapping (SIMMAP) using the package phytools (Revell 2012).